henryhe1/space-vitae/content/music.md

 images: ["https://images.unsplash.com/photo-1505740420928-5e560c06d30e?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1350&q=80 "]
 ---

 So I like making music.
-I play piano, guitar, and sing, and I make my own beats too.
+I play piano, electric guitar, and sing, and I make my own beats too.
 I don't have the greatest voice nor the greatest musical talent, but I love making covers of my favourite songs, because it's a chance to experience them on a deeper level.
-I want to put out some originals eventually as well.

-Some of my biggest influences are Daniel Caesar, David Choi, Khalil Fong, Rex Orange County, Post Malone, John Mayer, Chance the Rapper, Still Woozy, Radiohead, Queen, Fun, and Marianas Trench, in no particular order.
-I'm absolutely terrible at lyrics and I tend to understand melodies better.
-If you are interested in collabs, shoot me a message.
-If you're a singer, I usually put up instrumental versions of the covers on Soundcloud as well, just tag my socials so I can hear it too!
+Some of my biggest influences are Daniel Caesar, Rex Orange County, John Mayer, Still Woozy, Radiohead, and the Foo Fighters, in no particular order.

+I also write my own music under the name 'star anise' on Spotify!

+### "Daydreaming" — star anise

+<iframe src="https://open.spotify.com/embed/track/2WVmzzSL9TslAaZMwYs2vH" width="100%" height="500" frameborder="5" allowtransparency="true" allow="encrypted-media"></iframe>

+My first original song!
+“Daydreaming” is about love and hope and wearing your heart on your sleeve.
+It’s inspired by the shimmery, optimistic indie-pop sound of Bleachers, Dayglow and Smallpools.
+I wrote, recorded, and produced the track using both real instruments and software instruments, with help from my long-time friend [Yifan](https://open.spotify.com/artist/1LSChoeTlUxsOvUef5Lq8g?si=5TkqQMAITxm2954_K05GRA).
+It was a challenging but overall super fun experience of musical perfectionism, slowly letting go of that perfectionism, and jamming out to an awesome song and just vibing.
+My goal was to write a song I wanted to listen to, and I'm happy to say that's true!
+Listen to the full song on [Spotify](https://open.spotify.com/embed/track/2WVmzzSL9TslAaZMwYs2vH) or [YouTube music](https://youtu.be/nuzUmpifxKA).

-I still have a lot to learn, but here are 6 of my proudest covers:
+#### <strong> Here are 5 of my proudest covers: </strong>

 ### "Broke & Sad" - Post Malone